shawlab-moffitt/CSEminer-manuscript/CSEminer_Webserver/README.md

 Provides a repository of highly expressed protein-coding exons as targets for antibody/CAR-based therapy.**

 **Table View**
+On the table view, the distribution of exon expression in normal tissues and tumor types can be examined in percentile (middle panel) and quartiles (bottom panel).

 ExonID: Exon coordinates on the hg38 genome